Torky24/TexBig---Object-Detection/README.md

 The p value represents the probability of applying the random image distortion to each image.
 A value of 0.5 indicates that there is an equal chance for the distortion to be applied or not, resulting in a random selection for each image.

+Table.
+1 Random Image Distortions values that were used.

 | Distortion | Range          |
 |------------|----------------|
 | Contrast   | (0.5, 1.5)     |